mtclinton/pumpguard-operator/README.md

 PumpGuard monitors pump.fun in real-time to detect new tokens, rug pulls, and whale movements.
 This is a **monitoring-only** tool - no wallet or trading functionality.

-> **Note:** PumpGuard has been rewritten in Rust for improved performance.
-The Rust implementation is in the `pumpguard-rs/` directory.
-The original Node.js version remains in `src/` for reference.

 ## Features

 ### 🆕 Token Monitor